 Holographic Wire Grid Polarizers

 Working with experts in the field, we have developed a special holographic technique to produce infrared polarizers with sub-micron grid spacing.
 Produced in one of our holographic laboratories, coherent laser beams are projected onto a photo-resist coated substrate to produce a precise pattern of equally spaced grooves with nanometer precision.
-Once processed, the resist has a sinusoidal surface relief profile which is then vacuum aluminized at an oblique angle to create the array of parallel conductors.
+Once processed, the resist has a sinusoidal surface relief profile which is then vacuum aluminized using a proprietary process to create the array of parallel conductors.
 The fabrication of holographic wire grid polarizers permits the use of a wide variety of infrared materials that do not lend themselves to the ruling process.
 They are available with a spacing of 2700 grooves/mm for optimum short-wavelength efficiency.

 Calcium Fluoride and Barium Fluoride have low refractive index (high Tx) values and do not require anti-reflective (AR) coatings.
 Zinc Selenide has a high refractive index and transmission at specific wavelength regions which can be enhanced by an AR coating on the rear surface only.
 Zinc Selenide is usually optimized for transmission at specific laser lines, typically from 9 to 11 microns.
 KRS-5 is not normally AR coated, because this would limit its broad transmission range, which is its primary advantage.
 Germanium is AR/AR coated to maximize transmission @10.6μ.